 First and foremost, the thin and tastefully designed borders, in addition to the 90-degree swivel, make this line of monitors very popular for multiple-display setups.
 If you’ve seen a desktop setup with monitors in sequence divided by perfect-looking, thin borders, then this is likely the monitor you’ve seen.

-Encased within these super-thin borders is a 27-inch 4K IPS display, with a 1300:1 contrast ratio, three-directional adjustment with tilt, a 5ms response time and a 99.9% sRGB colour gamut.
+Encased within these super-thin borders is a 27-inch IPS display, three-directional adjustment with tilt, a quick response time, and a 99% sRGB color gamut.
 It’s got a 178-degree viewing angle, making it perfect for wall-mounting or alternate-placement setups, and it means that you won’t experience a hue shift when working with the monitor at an angle.

-All in all, this is a fantastic modern monitor meeting all industry standards, that would probably be a wise purchase even if you’re not doing animation or graphic design work.
+All in all, this is a fantastic Dell monitor for designers, meeting all industry standards, that would probably be a wise purchase even if you’re not doing animation or graphic design work.
 The price makes it all the more worth the while, although the base specs and standards are really what drive this monitor home as a winner.

 - 38-inch 4K WQHD+ IPS Display